 You're welcome to book your departing flights out of Tel Aviv at any time on the 10th day of the trip - but you don't need to!
 If you've got a flexible schedule consider staying to experience other parts of the region.
 We're happy to help you plan any additional activities or provide a bunch of options if you end up taking a later flight out of Tel Aviv.

 *Note that the order of stops and duration at each location are subject to change.

 We don't like staying in smelly shacks on our vacations, and we're pretty sure you don't either!
 After working hard for your trip, you deserve an enjoyable, comfortable place to wind down at the end of your day.
 We put a LOT of time into finding the perfect accommodation for your trip so after sniffing around, fluffing pillows, and testing showers we have narrowed down our favorite properties that won't disappoint.
 Check out our approved accommodation to get an idea of the types of places you can expect to lay your head during your Detours Israel & Jordan trip.

-Arthur - an Atlas Boutique Hotel
+Bezalel - an Atlas Boutique Hotel

 Old Village Resort